-More top schools offer one-year master of science degrees in finance, digital marketing, supply chain, and especially business analytics, a hot area.
+More top schools offer one-year Master of Science degrees in finance, digital marketing, supply chain and business analytics, an especially hot area.

-“We are seeing more people saying, ‘Instead of doing a two-year general degree, why don’t I do a one-year specialized business degree?'” noted Michael Waldhier, Penn State’s director of MBA admissions.
+“We are seeing more people saying, ‘Instead of doing a two-year general degree, why don’t I do a one-year specialized business degree?'” said Michael Waldhier, Penn State’s director of MBA admissions.

-These degrees generate more revenue for schools because they may be already offering the same classes for MBA students.
+These degrees generate more revenue for schools because they may already offer the same classes for MBA students.
 Schools often employ adjuncts or pre-doctoral lecturers, who are cheaper than tenured professors.

 Schools are also offering certificate programs to give students a taste of the coursework and let them decide later if they want to pursue a full degree.